WeSpeakEnglish/STM32F030_MEASURE_ADC/README.md

-# STM32F030_MEASURE_ADC
-STM32F030 UART DMA TX (9600) values of all 16 ADC channels (ADC works with DMA also) every 1 second.
+# STM32F030 UART DMA TX (9600) values of all 16 ADC channels (ADC works with DMA also) every 1 second.
 Non blocking, NORTOS.
 CubeIDE

-FULL PROJECT ready to compile and your extention!
+A brief description of what this project does and who it's forFULL PROJECT ready to compile and your extention!

     PC0     ------> ADC_IN10
     PC1     ------> ADC_IN11
     PC2     ------> ADC_IN12
     PC3     ------> ADC_IN13